6DammK9/nai-anime-pure-negative-prompt/ch01/controlnet.md

 - Finally we roll a batch for consistancy (accidentally applied style LoRA).
 It looks good, *but style transfer is not obvious.
 Seems that the weight above should be tuned.*

 ![img/grid-0199-2791288649-3072-3072-6-24-20231023232848.jpg](img/grid-0199-2791288649-3072-3072-6-24-20231023232848.jpg)

+- More tuning in [animatediff](./animatediff.md), which optimal parameters are very hard to find.